Eli-Chandler/aioCapsolver/README.md

 # Capsolver.com API for Python
-CapSolverPython is an elegant API implementation of Capsolver.com for python
+aioCapsolver is an elegant python implementation of the Capsolver.com API

 ### Features:
 * Async/Sync support(soon)